Magic wavelength at 477 nm for the strontium clock transition: Results

 \section{Results}

 We start with a coarse scan of the test laser frequency $f_{\textrm{test}}$ for a rough determination of $f_{\textrm{magic}}$ corresponding to the magic wavelength condition, namely $\Delta\nu_c=0$.
-Further, we vary the test laser frequency over a range of 10~GHz around $f_{\textrm{magic}}$, for a finer estimation.
+Then, we vary the test laser frequency over a range of 10~GHz around $f_{\textrm{magic}}$ for a finer estimation.
 The test laser power is set at $P_0=42.4(3)$~mW, corresponding to a peak intensity of $I_0=99(1)$~W/cm$^2$.
-The value of $\Delta\nu_c$ for each $f_{test}$ are reported in \fig{results}(a).
-The experimental results are fitted to a linear function, with the inverse of the error bars acting as weights.
+The values of $\Delta\nu_c$ for each $f_{test}$ are reported in \fig{results}(a).
+The experimental results are fit to a linear function, with the inverse of the error bars acting as weights.
 This fit is shown as the blue solid line in \fig{results}(a).
 The intersection point between $\Delta\nu_c = 0$ and the fitting line indicates the frequency of the magic wavelength, which is found to be 628728.2(1)~GHz, or equivalently, a wavelength of 476.82362(8)~nm in vacuum.
 The slope is found to be $-4.9(2)$~Hz/GHz.

-The uncertainty mainly comes from the statistical error of the measurement, to which we add the uncertainty of the wavemeter reading.
+Both the linear fit error and the measurement uncertainty of the wavemeter contribute to the overall error of the reported magic wavelength.
+For the experimental data points in~\fig{results}, the error bars are the fit error of the measured spectrum, where statistical error in the fluorescence imaging is the main source of uncertainty.
+AC-Stark shifts due to the fluctuations and drift of the clock laser power do not contribute significantly to the error, since we perform our measurement in an interleaved manner.
+Shot-to-shot fluctuation in the bias magnetic field leads to a root mean square frequency fluctuation of 0.5~Hz, smaller than the error bars of $\Delta\nu_c$.
+Moreover, we compute the systematic shift of the magic wavelength due to state mixing induced by the bias magnetic field or the 698-nm and 813-nm optical fields.
+We find a negligible shift below 1~MHz.

-We compare the experimental results to the theoretical prediction.
-The frequency of the clock transition experiences a differential AC-Stark shift that reads,
+We compare the experimental results with the theoretical prediction.
+The frequency of the clock transition experiences a differential AC-Stark shift given by,

 where $\Delta \alpha$ denotes the differential polarizability between the clock states. $I$ is the laser intensity, $\varepsilon_0$, and $c$ are the vacuum permittivity, and the speed of light in vacuum, respectively.
-Using the $\alpha$ values reported in Sec.\ \ref{sec:theo}, we estimate the magic wavelength at 476.885(54)~nm, which differs by 0.061(54)~nm from the experimental value.
-This small discrepancy might originates from bias in the determination of reduced dipole moments of some transitions, or of the core polarizability.
+Using the $\alpha$ values reported in Sec.~\ref{sec:theo}, we estimate the magic wavelength to be 476.885(54)~nm, which is in reasonable agreement with the experimental value.
+The difference of 0.061(54)~nm between the two values is almost consistent with zero, lying just outside the error of one standard deviation.